Developing a Great Organization

-- developing current and future leaders.
-Every fall there is a Student Organization Leadership Retreat that offers great opportunities for individual students to learn and grow and organizations to move forward.
+- Developing current and future leaders.
 Skill Builder! workshops, which are offered each semester, provide a variety of leadership skill development experiences.
 Many student organizations that have a national affiliation have opportunities to attend regional and national leadership conferences.
 A number of student organizations at NMU encourage up-and-coming leaders to participate in the Student Leader Fellowship Program.
 Perhaps most importantly, outstanding organizations orient members, often informally, with the leadership opportunities and "how to's" within their group.
 This can be done by "shadowing," mentoring, and informal conversations.
 One of the reasons really good student organizations never have a leadership vacuum is because they are continuously preparing up-and-coming leaders.

-Additional information and resources on all of the topics presented in this section can be found in the Leadership Library, located in the Center for Student Enrichment.
+Additional information and resources on all of the topics presented in this section can be found in the Leadership Library, located in 1207 of the University Center.
 In addition, Center for Student Enrichment staff members are always available for consultation and assistance.